yellow-min/yellow-min.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D student at <a href="https://mli.kaist.ac.kr/">**Machine Learning and Intelligence Lab**</a> in Korea Advanced Institute of Science and Technology (KAIST), under the supervision of <a href="https://sites.google.com/site/yangeh/">**Prof. Eunho Yang**</a>.
+I'm a Research Scientist in <a href="https://www.sait.samsung.co.kr/">**SAIT**</a>.

 My research interest includes:
-- Post-hoc analysis & applications of pre-traiend models.
+- Post-hoc analysis & applications of pre-traiend models (especially, Foundation Models).
 - Generalization of deep learning via the lens of loss landscape.
-- Bayesian deep learning (especially, Laplace approximation).
+- Bayesian deep learning (especially, Laplace Approximation).
+- Explainability and interpretability of large-scale neural networks.

 ## Education

 - **Ph.D.** in Graduate School of AI, <a href="https://gsai.kaist.ac.kr/">**Korea Advanced Institute of Science and Technology**</a>\\
   *Mar.
 2019 - Feb.
 2024*